-Beechwood Veneer 0.4"-Thick Reversible (13x13/9x9) Go Board with Single Convex Melamine Stones
+Beechwood Veneer 0.4-Inch Etched Beginner's Reversible 9x9/13x13 Go Game Set Board with Single Convex Melamine Stones

-The perfect board to teach go.
-The 9x9 grid is popular for fast and instructive games with a 13x13 for quick games.
-The size is less intimidating than larger boards and makes Go instantly fun for those just introduced to the game.
+The perfect set to learn or teach go.
+The 9x9 grid is ideal for fast and instructive games and the 13x13 side for deeper fundamentals and quick games.
+Less intimidating than larger boards, this set makes go instantly fun for those new to the game.

 - REVERSIBLE GO BOARD (GOBAN): This board comes with 9x9 and 13x13 playing fields etched into the wood; The 9x9 grid is ideal for beginners while the 13x13 is helpful for learning fundamentals and for quick games

 - BEECHWOOD VENEER BOARD: The board measures 13 x 13 x 0.4 inchÔºà35 x 33 x 0.9 centimeters) and is made from beechwood veneer; Grid size: 23 x 24mm (9x9 side) and 22 x 23mm (13x13 side)

 - SINGLE CONVEX STONES: Includes 181 black and 180 white size 3 melamine stones each measuring 5.7 x 22 millimeters (about 0.22 x 0.86 inch); These single-convex stones produce a louder 'snap' from the flat side when played on the board and can be flipped over for playing out variations when reviewing a game; Includes two plastic bowls for storage

 - THE WAY TO GO: Included is Karl Baker's beginner classic booklet explaining the essential rules and strategies of Go

 As a beginner buying 2 sets, I wanted an inexpensive option.
 If I end up playing a lot, I can invest in a more expensive set.
 This is well made and very good quality for the price.
 There were no defects I could see.
 I am very happy with my purchase.